tpemartin/113-1-R/Lecture-notes/13-character-class-2.md

 </details>

-> :exclemation: if AI does not use the neighbor regex, you can ask it to use "look ahead" or "look behind" regex.
+> :exclamation: if AI does not use the neighbor regex, you can ask it to use "look ahead" or "look behind" regex.

 AI conversation: